isarandi/smplfitter/README.md

 This repository contains code for efficiently fitting parametric SMPL/SMPL+H/SMPL-X human body models to nonparametric 3D vertex and joint locations.
 The input needs to be in correspondence with the body template - this code does not handle unordered input point clouds.

 Example use cases:
-* You extracted nonparametric vertex and joint estimates from an RGB image, e.g. using NLF, and want to express this estimate in parametric form, for example to feed it to another model that expects body model parameters.
+* You extracted nonparametric vertex and joint estimates from an RGB image, e.g. using [Neural Localizer Fields (NLF)](https://virtualhumans.mpi-inf.mpg.de/nlf), and want to express this estimate in parametric form, for example to feed it to another model that expects body model parameters.
 * You want to convert between body models.
 For example, you have SMPL parameters from some dataset but need SMPL-X parameters as input to some pretrained model (or vice versa).

 We provide the implementation in **PyTorch, TensorFlow and NumPy**.